What do you want to learn?

 It’s also worth noting that while packaging is included in FBA fulfilment fees, Amazon will ship your products in Amazon-branded boxes.
 This means that Amazon’s branding is front and centre, which can eclipse any brand experience you intend to create through your shipping.
 While this may not be a deal breaker, it’s worth keeping in mind.

 Depending on your business needs, using FBA to fulfil Amazon orders may incur additional fees.

 Product Return fees

 For example, if your product is eligible for free returns through Amazon Prime, you will have to pay an additional fee for FBA returns.
-(Returns processing is covered in the fulfillment fee for products without free returns.)
+(Returns processing is covered in the fulfilment fee for products without free returns.)

 Inventory removal fees

 Amazon has very strict seller requirements, and they also use fees to penalize sellers for not following their rules (here is an article on avoiding mistakes when selling on amazon).
-For example, Amazon will charge a labeling fee to sellers who do not follow their strict barcode label specifications for FBA stock.
+For example, Amazon will charge a labelling fee to sellers who do not follow their strict barcode label specifications for FBA stock.
 An unplanned FBA prep fee is charged to sellers who have not prepped products in accordance with the stringent packaging and prep guidelines.

 Package prep fees

 Of course, you can always choose to have Amazon prep and package products for you — for an additional fee.
 Depending on your margins and order volume, this can either prevent hassle for your business or incur unnecessary additional costs.

 Note: This is meant to serve as a high-level overview and is by no means comprehensive — there are several additional potential fees that accompany Amazon FBA.
 See their Seller Central documentation for more information.